fallenscent22/face-recognition/README.md

 # face-recognition
-this code is used for face recognition using python and opencv
+This code is used for face recognition using python and opencv This is a simple demonstration of face recognition.